 - Beachcomber Island

 Another option for a backpacker stay in Fiji is a beachcomber island.
 It’s great for partying and meeting other travelers, but it’s a bit more expensive than Mana Island.
 A good option to stay is Beachcomber Island Resort for as little as $12 a night.
 But you have to pay additional 80 Fijian dollars ($40) for a meal plan including 3 meals a day for each day you stay at the resort.

 Other practical information

-If you’d like to be connected to the internet while lounging on the beach, you should purchase a sim card at the airport.
-For $5 you can get 1gb of internet on your smartphone.
+If you’d like to be connected to the Internet while lounging on the beach, you should purchase a sim card at the airport.
+For $5 you can get 1gb of the internet on your smartphone.
 While Wi-Fi (if even available), costs around $5 per hour.